While87/RentaTeam_app/README.md

 # RentaTeam_app

-Application for displaying images in the form of a ribbon with detail view
+Test application for displaying images in a vertical ribbon with detail view

 Images from https://imgur.com/ (JSON data)